awsdocs/iam-user-guide/doc_source/cloudtrail-integration.md

 | Externally authenticated user | AssumeRoleWithSAML | n/a | SAML user identity | Role identity only \(no user\) |
 | Externally authenticated user | AssumeRoleWithWebIdentity | n/a | OIDC/Web user identity | Role identity only \(no user\) |

+## Example IAM API Events in CloudTrail Log<a name="cloudtrail-integration_examples-iam-api"></a>

 CloudTrail log files contain events that are formatted using JSON\.
-An event represents a single API request or sign\-in event and includes information about the requested action, any parameters, and the date and time of the action\.
+An API event represents a single API request and includes information about the principal, the requested action, any parameters, and the date and time of the action\.

-## Example IAM API Event in CloudTrail Log File<a name="cloudtrail-integration-iam-api-events"></a>
+### Example IAM API Event in CloudTrail Log File<a name="cloudtrail-integration-iam-api-events"></a>

 The following example shows a CloudTrail log entry for a request made for the IAM `GetUserPolicy` action\.